asurati/wip.src/content/post/2023-09-17-cc-decode-types.md

 A punctuator `)` is found next in the input.
-Before the punctuator is removed from the input-stream, one can see that the output-list is empty, and the corresponding opening punctuator `(` is on the top of the operand-stack (i.e., this pair of parentheses is empty.)
+Before the punctuator is removed from the input-stream, one can see that the output-list is empty, and the corresponding opening punctuator `(` is not followed by the punctuator `*`.

 Hence, the rule `(2.2)` of the [Rules for TypeNames](#typename_rules) applies.